seidme/flxng/_docs/new-lib-setup.md

 ```

-### Bumping major versions
-- Create new branch from the currently active one, e.g. v2 from v1 (development branch is obsolete)
-- Update package.json files with new major version (all libs should have the same major version)
-- Do global search for '/{current major version branch}/' (e.g. /v2/), and replace the value with new one
-- Commit and push newly created branch
-- Add change logs to get-started sections for all chnages made
-- See also NPM official versioning guide: [semantic versioning](https://docs.npmjs.com/about-semantic-versioning)

 ### Additional info
 For additional info visit:
 https://angular.io/guide/creating-libraries
 https://medium.com/@esanjiv/complete-beginner-guide-to-publish-an-angular-library-to-npm-d42343801660

+## Versioning

+### Bumping major versions
+- Create new branch from the currently active one, e.g. `v2` from `v1` (development branch is obsolete)
+- Update `package.json` files with new major version (all libs should have the same major version - in this example all libs should have 2.0.0 as the starting version)
+- When bumping versions in `package.json` file make sure also to update the latest lib version specified in the main README file
+- Commit and push newly created branch
+- Do the actual development for changes that caused the major version bumping
+- Add change logs to get-started sections for all changes made
+- Publish all libs to NPM (reflecting new versions)
+- Merge the newly created branch into `master` (make it public - Jenkins is listening `master` branch, and it's the default branch on GH)
+- See also NPM official versioning guide: [semantic versioning](https://docs.npmjs.com/about-semantic-versioning)

+### Bumping minor versions (minor features and bug fixes)
+- Bump version in `package.json` file for the lib where minor changes are made (see: [semantic versioning](https://docs.npmjs.com/about-semantic-versioning))
+- Update the latest lib version specified in the main README file
+- Do the actual development for changes that caused the minor version bumping
+- Add change logs to get-started section
+- Publish new lib version to NPM
+- Merge the current branch into `master` (make it public - Jenkins is listening `master` branch, and it's the default branch on GH)